mmartial/geekier-blog/_posts/2024-02-24-NVIDIA_Containers.md

 ## 2.1.
 Docker

-- Configure `docker` to recognize the toolkit
+Configure `docker` to recognize the toolkit:

 ```bash
 sudo nvidia-ctk runtime configure --runtime=docker
 ```

-- Restart `docker`
+Restart `docker`

 ```bash
 sudo systemctl restart docker
 ```

-- Confirm `docker` (no `sudo` needed if you made the optional step in the last section) sees any GPU that you have running on your system by having it run `nvidia-smi`.
+Confirm `docker` (no `sudo` needed if you made the optional step in the last section) sees any GPU that you have running on your system by having it run `nvidia-smi`.
 Note that `docker` will need both `--runtime=nvidia` and `--gpus all` to use the proper runtime and have access to `all` the GPUs

 ```bash
 docker run --rm --runtime=nvidia --gpus all nvidia/cuda:11.6.2-base-ubuntu20.04 nvidia-smi
 ```

 You can inspect your `/etc/docker/daemon.json` file to see that the `nvidia-container-runtime` is added:

 ```json
 [...]
     "runtimes": {